abudeeb/ICS_Attribution_Paper_Replication/README.md

 We calculated that for us to completely replicate the results and test all ML models (CNN, GRU, LSTM) for all data sets (SWAT, WADI, TEP) for on every attack (WADI-14, SAWT-31, TEP-100+) and against all attribution methods (CF, SM, SG, IG, EG, LIME, SHAP, LEMNA). it would take at least 10 days of 24/7 nonstop processing.
 So opted to test for only 1 attack using the CNN model for all datasets.

 The testing took a total of 7 hours.
 That incldues training the CNN model and then ranking the features for one attack using the MSE, SM, SHAP, and LEMNA attribution methods on the three dataset.
-Full replication would take a considerable amount of time or money to either purchase a better CPU or rent cloud computing.
+Full replication would take a considerable amount of either time to complete the processing or money to purchase a better hardware or rent cloud computing.
 The paper presents results from a sample of the data that can be used for testing which we choose to follow and compare

 ### Hashing value